denistakeda/re-posh/README.md

  ## Effects and Co-effects

-DataFrame introduce one effect and one co-effect.
+`re-posh` introduce one effect and one co-effect.
 You can use them as regular re-frame effects and co-effects (in fact they are regular re-frame effects and coeffects)

 ### Transact effect